How many meetings are there in agile?

 Agile methodology usually encourages six different meeting types:

-The first meeting they set is the sprint planning meeting.
+The first meeting in the sprint cycle they set is the sprint planning meeting.
 The team decides what tasks to tackle in the sprint.
 They decide what backlog items to tackle.
 Sprint planning meetings should not take longer than one hour for each week of the sprint.

 During the sprint planning meeting, the product owner explains high-priority features.
 They will also describe user stories the team will address during the sprint.
 The whole team and stakeholders should openly communicate goals and limitations.